RobertWantling/portfolio-website/README.md

 Project is: In progress

 ## Room for Improvement

-Include areas I believe need improvement / could be improved.
-Also add TODOs for future development.

 Room for improvement:

 - Ensure the website is responsive and there are not any breaks in the code
 - Implement more projects on to the site
-- Proitise compatiability with other browsers
+- Priotise compatibility with other browsers
 - Maybe add more advanced JS components

 To do:

-- Improve design of footer / add socail links and contact information
+- Improve the design of the footer / add social links and contact information
 - More relevant personal projects